beshkenadze/mcp-obsidian/README.md

 ## Running with SSE Support

 This MCP server supports Server-Sent Events (SSE) for real-time communication with web clients.
-There are two ways to run the server with SSE support:
+There are multiple ways to run the server with SSE support:

 ### 1. Using Built-in SSE Mode